 Irish company law also provides a mechanism for a company to reach a compromise with its creditors on a less structured basis than examinership and the recently revised company legislation reduced the number of court appearances required for such compromises.
-However, such arrangements provide no protection from creditors during the period of restructuring, are not recognised under Council regulation (EC) No 1346/2000 of 29 May 2000 on insolvency proceedings (the "Insolvency Regulation") and, to date, have not been widely availed of.
+These scheme of arrangement provisions are very similar to the English scheme provisions.
+Until recently, such arrangements have not been widely availed of.
+However, there has been a noticeable focus on our scheme provisions.
+Troubled companies will typically seek to resolve their financial difficulties through consensual discussion and agreement with creditors, whether documented by way of a formal standstill or settlement agreement.
+Failing such resolution, examinership, receivership and liquidation are commonly availed of under Irish law.

-Troubled companies will typically resolve their financial difficulties either through examinership, or through consensual discussion and agreement with creditors.
-Failing such resolution, both receivership and liquidation are commonly availed of under Irish law.
+Grace Armstrong